marked01one/skinet-e-commerce/README.md

 ## Getting Started

-To fire up both the API and client servers, use this command in the project's root directory to call the associated Python script that will execute both.
+To activate, API, client, and Redis container servers, use this command in the project's root directory:
 ```
 C:\...\skinet-e-commerce> python dev.py
 ```